Quickstart

 Validate, then start the server:

-In another terminal, point the client at the MCP endpoint:
+In another terminal, point the Arbiter client at the local server: